-- hydrocarbons accumulated from the air; - Iubricants used during air separation plant component manufacture and assembly, including packing; and - foreign materials inadvertently left in the column after fabrication.
+- hydrocarbons accumulated from the air; - lubricants used during air separation plant component manufacture and assembly, including packing; and - foreign materials inadvertently left in the column after fabrication.

-According to industry experience, accumulation of hydrocarbons in the reboiler/condenser and in cavities where LOX was evaporating was the most common explanation offered for incidents in the bottom of air distillation columns.
+According to industry experience, accumulation of hydrocarbons in the reboiler/condenser and in cavities where liquid oxygen was evaporating was the most common explanation offered for incidents in the bottom of air distillation columns.
 In the distillation section, where accumulation of hydrocarbons from the air feed is not possible, ignition initiation has never been observed.

 If oil is left behind on the packing due to the manufacturing process and it is not removed, the risk of ignition is increased.
-The amount of combustible residue remaining on the packing after its fabrication and cleaning should comply with the recommended values in section 10.
-In general, the selected values are intended to keep the vaporized residue below its LFL in the volume between the packing sheets.
+The amount of combustible residue remaining on the packing after its fabrication and cleaning should comply with the recommended values in Section 10.
+In general, the selected values are intended to keep the vaporized residue less than its LFL in the volume between the packing sheets.
 Vaporization of the residue could occur as a consequence of unexpected heat input.

 N-hexadecane was chosen as a worst-case model substance for lubrication oil with respect to vapor pressure and lower flammability limit.
-For structured packing having a specific surface area of 500 m2/m3, the lower explosive limit of an N-hexadecane vapor-gaseous oxygen (GOX) mixture was calculated to correspond to an oil film concentration of 96 mg/m2.
+For structured packing having a specific surface area of 500 m/m, the lower explosive limit of an N-hexadecane vapor-gaseous oxygen mixture was calculated to correspond to an oil film concentration of 96 mg/m.

-"Fire and Explosion Hazards in Compressed Air Systems" estimates that a shock wave would be able to ignite and detonate N-hexadecane if its concentration exceeded 390 mg/m2 [25].
+"Fire and Explosion Hazards in Compressed Air Systems" estimates that a shock wave would be able to ignite and detonate N-hexadecane if its concentration exceeded 390 mg/m [22].

-The lowest oil concentration ever reported to ignite was 65 mg/m2, on average.
-Refer to "Ignition of Contaminants by Impact of High Pressure Oxygen" [26].
+The lowest oil concentration ever reported to ignite was 65 mg/m, on average.
+Refer to "Ignition of Contaminants by Impact of High-Pressure Oxygen" [23].
 The ignition source was a 1000 psi (6900 kPa) oxygen impact.

-The hypothetical combustion of a 100 mg/m2 oil film would raise the temperature of aluminum packing less than 36 $^{\circ}$ F (20 $^{\circ}$ C).
+The hypothetical combustion of a 100 mg/m oil film can raise the temperature of aluminum packing less than 36 °F (20 °C).
 Thus, it would be impossible to ignite aluminum packing in the absence of any other promoter.